 When planning a round the world trip one of the first things you need to consider is how long you’re going to be away for.
 While there may be a job or a university place that provides you with a fixed end date to your travels, more likely than not it’s how long you money will last that will be the single most important factor in determining the length of your trip.

 Some countries have always been more expensive than others.
-Japan for example has long been considered somewhere where keeping a tight grip on a budget is difficult, while you can spend weeks in South East Asia and barely make a dent in your cash reserves (depending on how much beer you drink of course).
+Japan for example has long been considered somewhere where keeping a tight grip on a budget is difficult (although with a weakening yen in the last year even that rule of thumb is changing) , while you can spend weeks in South East Asia and barely make a dent in your cash reserves (depending on how much beer you drink of course).

 South East Asia